 - Satisfy the requirements of state and federal environmental laws.

 As part of the cultural and historic resource evaluation (referred to as the Section 106 process), a draft Memorandum of Agreement was prepared to document how adverse effects to cultural and historic resources could be addressed as the project moves forward.
-This document is included with the Environmental Assessment for public review and comment.
+This document is included with the Environmental Assessment.

 The Environmental Assessment and all appendices are available below.
 All documents are in PDF format.
 Due to large file sizes, some documents may take a few moments to load on your device.